Share this

 Moderate risk

-Insecticides come with real risks.
+Using insecticides comes with real risks.
 ALWAYS read the entire label front to back.
-Use a magnifying glass.
+Review instructions even for brands you know.

 Possible risk of exposure or harm from chemicals